-An impoundment basin could be dredged just offshore and south of the marina, with the dredged sand placed on the northern Herzliya beaches.
-As sand moves from south to north and accumulates in that impoundment basin, it can be transferred either hydraulically through pipelines or trucked to the northern beaches.
-This would trap the sand that is accumulating south of and offshore of the marina breakwater before it reaches those areas, and restore it into the longshore sand transport.
+For the bypassing system to be implemented, an impoundment basin could be dredged just offshore and south of the marina, with the dredged sand placed on the northern Herzliya beaches.
+Sand that moves from south to north and accumulates in that impoundment basin can be transferred either hydraulically through pipelines or trucked to the northern beaches.
+This alternative would trap the sand that is accumulating south of and offshore of the marina breakwater before it reaches those areas, and restore it into the longshore sand transport.
+This trapped sand could also be backpassed to the southern beaches if needed.